Antipurity/webenv/docs/FUTURE.md

         - Code:
             - Request access to `*://*/*` in `manifest.json`'s `permissions`.
             - Design a web page that connects to a remote port to be controlled.
-    - Make the Capture extension usable by humans.
-        - No-Puppeteer `directScore`, which reports null or the avg-score-this-frame (number) or URL-changed-events (string, 3 times to kinda ensure sending, then with .1% probability on NaN frames) in JSON, and the other side uses that info to normalize score and set `obs[0]`.
-(This way, data about avg scores cannot be leaked.)

 - Make the Python example production-ready:
     - Save + load, checking that all unchangeable hyperparams are the same; also have a list of hparams that can change, such as the learning rate.
 Ask the user if they want to warm-start from the previous checkpoint if changed.
 (No tracing: batch size could pick up the slack.) ([Should be very easy.](https://pytorch.org/tutorials/beginner/saving_loading_models.html))